Skip to main content

 The relationship between progesterone and insulin provides a clear window into this systemic disruption.
 As established, progesterone promotes insulin sensitivity.
 Conversely, chronic progesterone deficiency is a significant contributor to insulin resistance.
 This occurs through several mechanisms.
 Progesterone normally antagonizes the effects of insulin in certain tissues like adipose tissue, which seems paradoxical but is part of a complex system of checks and balances.

 When progesterone is absent, this modulatory effect is lost.
-Furthermore, the state of relative that often accompanies low progesterone can independently worsen insulin sensitivity.
+Furthermore, the state of relative estrogen dominance that often accompanies low progesterone can independently worsen insulin sensitivity.
 This environment of high insulin and cellular resistance to its effects creates a state of metabolic inflexibility.

 The body becomes exceptionally efficient at storing energy as fat and remarkably inefficient at accessing that stored energy.
 This is why individuals with this condition often report feeling “wired and tired” ∞ the high levels of stress hormones like cortisol, combined with the cellular starvation from insulin resistance, create a state of simultaneous agitation and exhaustion.